b-star-fellowship/b-star-fellowship.github.io/index.markdown

 Every year, we give **$10,000** grants to 2 teams of student founders.
 From **June 1 - August 15**, you'll build v1 of your product and launch it to friends, family and random internet strangers.

-If you and a friend are interested in our 2024 program, [please apply!](https://forms.gle/CPwBHFqYcksibz658)
+If you and a friend are interested in our 2024 program, [please apply!](https://forms.gle/CPwBHFqYcksibz658).
+To get a sense for what kind of products you can build in B*, check out our past fellows' work [here](/past-projects).

 # Who runs B*?